Top 6 Safety Tips for Stopping Your Meds

 2. Discuss Your Medications With Your Doctor

 Roughly 40 percent of people over the age of 60 take at least five prescription drugs, including medications they no longer need.
 Some medications -- like sleeping pills -- should only be used short-term.
-How about allergy medications that are only needed in the spring or fall?
+How about allergy medications that may only needed in the spring or fall?
 Did you lose those few extra pounds?
 If so, maybe your blood pressure has dropped back into the normal range and you don’t need as much medication to manage your hypertension.
-Should you continue with your stronger painkiller, or can you back down to a milder NSAID?
+Should you continue with your stronger painkiller, or can you back down to a milder, non-addicting NSAID like ibuprofen or naproxen?

-Any of these can be reasons to discontinue your medication, if okayed by your doctor.
+Any of these can be reasons to discontinue your medication, but only if okayed by your doctor.
 You may save on monthly health care costs, too.
-But you need to have that conversation with your doctor first, and you may need to start that conversation.
+But you need to have that conversation with your doctor first, and you may need to start that conversation first.

 3. Stop for the Right Reason

 According to a report from CVS Caremark, half of patients taking maintenance medications for chronic conditions will stop taking them within the first year of starting therapy.
 This non-adherence results in roughly a $300 million charge to health care costs per year.
 Non-adherence can lead to worsening of chronic conditions, increased hospitalizations, and overall worsened outcomes.

 If you feel better after taking a medication, say an antidepressant or arthritis medication, your symptoms can return when you stop taking the medication.
 In addition, some conditions, like hypertension and high cholesterol, have no real symptoms at all, lessening the chance you’ll stick with your meds.
 Many people think they can stop their treatment when they feel better, but this is usually not the case.
 Not only will your condition worsen, you may experience side effects from abrupt medication withdrawal.